wdi-sg/project-2/README.md

 Just me

+## Further Extensions

+Further extensions will only limit the number of users displayed in the dashboard (I know this code is kinda easy, I'm just lazy); in order to emphasize the ephemerality of human life.

+You only get a random chance to see this person's profile and rate them but if you refresh the dashboard all the users depopulate.
+(Of course you could manually record a profile's address though, definitely will have a work around for it.)

+Thinking of implementing the wholesome version of this application, that means only positive ratings will be added, and ratings dont really mean anything after a while.

+Of course being able to upload larger file sizes would be great, and also, better avatar handling would be a plus, but those are really minor updates.

 ## References and Acknowledgments:

 * For my rating algorithm, I used a Dirichlet prior distribution algo derived from this particular website.
 I did not derive it but merely implemented the formula derived by evan miller.